 Make the Most of What’s Available

-While having a gym or fitness studio is a great way to clear your head and get out of the house, you can still keep your goals on track without it.
+While having a gym or fitness studio is a great way to clear your head, get back in shape and get out of the house, you can still keep your goals on track without it.
 By using some of these home exercise tips and staying focused, you can maintain a healthy workout schedule that won’t leave you out of shape when the gym opens back up again.
 When it comes down to it, the only thing you really need to maintain fitness is your body itself.